Self-Supervised Visuo-Tactile Pretraining to Locate and Follow Garment Features: Methods

-To inspect garments and other objects, humans often slide their hands across the surface to detect imperfections.
+To inspect garments, humans often slide their hands across the surface to detect textures which stand out from the background.
 We mimic this behavior by sliding the tactile sensor across a deformable surface and using the trained tactile encoder to localize tactile anomalies in materials.
 The system takes tactile readings while sliding and encodes them with $g_\phi$.
 The system maintains a sliding window $\mathcal{B}_h$ containing past tactile embeddings and continually evaluates the median cosine similarity between the current embedding and the embeddings in the window.
 If the median similarity crosses a predefined threshold $m_1$, the system outputs that it has detected an anomaly candidate and slows the robot down to take $n_1$ more readings.
 If the median similarity remains below $m_1$, the system outputs an anomaly; otherwise, the system resumes sliding at the original speed.